GoogleCloudPlatform/cloud-sql-proxy/README.md

 wouldn’t otherwise introduce a breaking change).
 New major versions are guaranteed to be "active" for a minimum of 1 year.

-- **Deprecated** - Deprecated versions continue to receive security and critical bug fixes, but do not receive new features.
-Deprecated versions will be publicly supported for 1 year.
+- **Maintenance** - Maintenance versions continue to receive security and critical bug fixes, but do not receive new features.
+Maintenance versions will be publicly supported for 1 year.

-- **Unsupported** - Any major version that has been deprecated for >=1 year is considered publicly unsupported.
+- **Unsupported** - Any major version that has been in maintenance for more than 1 year is considered publicly unsupported.

 ### Release cadence